-- NEW!
-The Council of State Governments’ State ARPA Utilization Database displays State and Local Fiscal Recovery Fund obligations by state or by funding category (search by “infrastructure” under Policy Area)
+- The Council of State Governments’ State ARPA Utilization Database displays State and Local Fiscal Recovery Fund obligations by state or by funding category (search by “infrastructure” under Policy Area)

 - This report from Drexel University is a useful primer on how states have delegated spending authority of ARPA funds and which have partially or fully allocated their funds already.

 - River Network’s blog post: Funding Water Infrastructure in Your Community with American Rescue Plan Dollars

 - You can sign up to receive updates from the U.S. Department of Treasury on states’ reporting and compliance related to fiscal recovery funds.